emredenizozer/argocd-demo/README.md

     <br />
     <br />

-3. Then enter the commands below in your terminal:
+3. Then enter the commands below in your terminal for Non High Availability (Non HA) setup:

     ```
     minikube start